Our posts contain affiliate links. Sometimes, not always, we may make $$ when you make a purchase through these links. No Ads. Ever. Learn More

 Delivery Options: With Amazon setting a new bar in online delivery, many e-commerce retailers have stepped up their speeds in kind, offering programs and shipping options that often rival (and sometimes even beat) the juggernaut at their own game.
 Optimally we want anything under two days, though we know for testing some of the smaller retailers it’s more reasonable to expect times between three days to one week.
 Anything over this (as a default option) was seen to be too slow, which would disqualify them from making it on our top list.
 The price of the shipping method was also an important delineator here, though we were unable to standardize this portion of the test due to the area where we personally shipped the items to.
 Given that Portland, OR is a major city we experienced shipping times and quotes that may be significantly lower than what rural customers can expect, though we did our best to include this variable as much as possible when arriving at our final rankings.

 Shipping Insurance: Also, since we were shipping laptops which are both fragile and expensive, we wanted to make sure that all the stores chosen for this list offered some level of insurance that could be purchased during checkout.
-The last thing you want to open up your box to is a shattered screen or a busted hard drive with no option for recourse,
+The last thing you want to open up your box to is a shattered screen or a busted hard drive with no option for recourse, especially if you just invested in a specialized model like a 2-in-1 gaming laptop.

 Shipping Options: Finally – in terms of shipping – we looked at the actual number of shipping options available, whether it was through UPS, USPS, FedEx, DHL, or otherwise.
 Amazon was the only standout in this category (given that some laptops can actually be found on their Prime service and will arrive from their own fleet of vans in two hours or less), but several others did offer alternative shipping methods if one provider or another didn’t deliver to your specific area.